-Subtitle: “Eight Unconventional CEOs and Their Radically Rational Blueprint for Success.”
-By William N. Thorndike, Jr.
+The subtitle of The Outsiders book by William N. Thorndike, Jr. is “Eight Unconventional CEOs and Their Radically Rational Blueprint for Success.”

 I liked this book a lot!
 I recommend it for anyone who owns or runs a business.

 I’ll show you my key takeaways and summary from this great business book.

 - The press focuses too much on a company’s growth in revenue and profits.